Last updated on July 11th, 2022 at 01:11 pm

-And James reminded me that we are all divine co-creators, and that we are here to help make each other’s lives easier.
-It was a gift to me as well that I was able to share a meal with him, and to make his day a little brighter.
+And James reminded me that we are all divine co-creators and that we are here to help make each other’s lives easier.
+It was a gift to me as well that I was able to share a meal with him and make his day a little brighter.

 Both instances helped me to live out my life’s mission statement, which is to live a joyful abundant life of service and adventure.
-I felt like I was able to give something to James, and that Tim reminded me to live adventurously, just to go for it, and trust that I can and will create what I want.
+I felt like I was able to give something to James, and that meeting Tim Ferriss reminded me to live adventurously, just to go for it, and trust that I can create what I want.